ibm-cloud-docs/power-iaas/connect-azure-multicloud.md

 | MCR Name | Specify a name for the MCR that is easily identifiable | IBM-Azure-MCR |
 | Minimum Term | Select your term length |- No Minimum Term \n - 12 Months \n - 24 Months \n - 36 Months  |
 | BGP State | Select whether BGP connections are enabled \n or shut down by default | Enabled |
-{: caption="Table 2.
-Megaport Cloud Router Worksheet" caption-side="bottom"}
+{: caption="Megaport Cloud Router Worksheet" caption-side="bottom"}

 For a detailed explanation of the steps required, refer to [Megaport documentation](https://docs.megaport.com/mcr/creating-mcr/).